Infinite dimensional manifolds from a new point of view: Cohomology Theory

-and the above cohomology theory follows directly from the homotopy theory of simplicial presheaf \cite{ja,ja1}. \end{remark} Let $F$ be an infinite dimensional manifold.
-To each differential n-form $\omega:F\rightarrow\mathcal {A}^{n}$ on $F$, we will associate a singular n-cochain $\widetilde{\omega}$ on $F$ as follow.
-For each $\alpha\in F(\triangle^{n})$, $\omega(\alpha)$ is a differential n-form (in the usual sense) on $\triangle^{n}$; set $\widetilde{\omega}(\alpha)=\int_{\triangle^{n}}\omega(\alpha)$.
 It is clear that this assignment $\omega\rightarrow \widetilde{\omega}$ induces a homomorphism from the de Rham complex to the singular cochain complex with real coefficient, denote by $\mathfrak{R}(F):H^{*}_{de}(F)\rightarrow H^{*}_{si}(F; \mathbb{R})$ the induced homomorphism of cohomology.
-The famous de Rham theorem states that $\mathfrak{R}(M) $ is an isomorphism for each $M$ in $\mathscr{M}$.
+The famous de Rham theorem states that $\mathfrak{R}(M) $ is an isomorphism for each $M\in\mathcal {M}$.
 In the general case we don't know under what conditions will $\mathfrak{R}(F)$ be an isomorphism.
-In fact, a crucial step in the finite dimensional case is the Poincar\'{e} Lemma (cf.\cite{bo}), but we cannot prove an analogous lemma for infinite dimensional manifolds.
+Our definition of infinite dimensional manifolds is incomplete until we find the suitable conditions.
 We refer the reader to \cite{m3} for the proof of de Rham theorem of infinite dimensional manifolds in the usual sense. \begin{remark} Note that in this section all the definitions, results and their proofs coincide with the usual ones in the finite dimensional case except the definition of singular (co)homology.
-When $F\in\widetilde{\mathscr{M}}$ is represented by $M$ in $\mathscr{M}$, $H^{*}_{si}(F; \mathbb{R})$ is not the singular cohomology of $M$ but the cohomology defined by smooth singular (co)chains.
-The equivalence of these two cohomologies was proved in \cite{ei}. \end{remark}
+When $F\in\widetilde{\mathscr{M}}$ is represented by $M$ in $\mathscr{M}$, $H^{*}_{si}(F; \mathbb{R})$ is not the singular cohomology of $M$ but a cohomology defined by smooth singular (co)chains.
+The equivalence of these two cohomologies has been proved in \cite{ei}. \end{remark}